Dallinger/Dallinger/docs/source/troubleshooting.rst

-A common pitfall while doing development on the dallinger codebase while also working on external experiments which include dallinger as a dependency: you pip install a demo experiment in your active virtualenvironment, and it overwrites the dallinger.egg-link file in that environment's site-packages directory with an actual copy of the dallinger package.
+A common pitfall while doing development on the dallinger codebase while also working on external experiments which include dallinger as a dependency: you pip install a demo experiment in your active virtual environment, and it overwrites the dallinger.egg-link file in that environment's site-packages directory with an actual copy of the dallinger package.

-When installing dallinger with the intent to work on dallinger, the recommended way to install dallinger itself is with pip's "editable mode", but passing the -e or --editable flag to pip install:
+When installing dallinger with the intent to work on dallinger, the recommended way to install dallinger itself is with pip's "editable mode", by passing the -e or --editable flag to pip install:

 ::

     pip install -e .[data]

 This creates a form of symbolic link in the active python's site-packages directory to the working copy of dallinger you're sitting in.
 This allows you to make changes to python files in the dallinger working copy and have them